Tristan Thompson: Los Angeles Lakers (2023)

 On April 9, 2023, Thompson signed with the Los Angeles Lakers ahead of the 2023 NBA playoffs, reuniting with former Cavs teammate LeBron James.
 He played in six games for the Lakers during the playoffs, including the May 22, 2023 game where Thompson would dunk the ball with the assist coming from James in a 113–111 loss in the 2023 Conference Finals.
 This would be Thompson's last game as a Laker.

 Return to Cleveland (2023–2025)

 On September 12, 2023, Thompson signed with the Cleveland Cavaliers on a one-year contract.
 On January 23, 2024, he was suspended for 25 games without pay after testing positive for ibutamoren and SARM LGD-4033.
 Thomson would end the season going .608% from the field; a career high.

-2024-25 season

 On September 9, 2024, Thompson re-signed with the Cavaliers.
 In the February 13, 2025 game against the Toronto Raptors, Thompson would come off the bench with four seconds left in the game before proceeding to dunk the basketball, causing an on-court argument.
 The Cavaliers would go on to win 131–108.
 Thompson would go on to finish the season averaging 1.7 points per game, 3.4 rebounds per game, and 8.2 minutes per game; all career lows.

+Executive career

+On August 20, 2026, Thompson joined Dubai Basketball as a global ambassador.